deeprave/wagtail_init/README.md

 ## Pre-requisites

 * git
-* python 3.6+
+* python 3.7+
 * virtualenv (or python -m venv)
-* (optional but recommended) virtualenvwrapper
+* (optional, but recommended) virtualenvwrapper
 * bourne compatible shell (bash works)
-* svn (recommended only to export this code instead of clone) - see below<br/>_Note: "git svn" has no **export** subcommand_.
 * an internet connection
 * docker, any recent version should work
 * docker-compose, usually comes with the docker package but can be separately installed

+#### Optional
+* svn (recommended only to export this code instead of clone) - see below<br/>_Note: "git svn" has no **export** subcommand_.

 ## Setup Scripts

 This is a three step process detailed in the next section:

+*This repository can be used as a template directly on GitHub to generate a new project!*.
+To do so, click on the **Use this template** button on the [wagtail_init home page](https://github.com/deeprave/wagtail_init), clone your new repo and skip step 1.

 1. export or clone this repository
-2. run the init.sh script (requires parameters for customisation)
+2. run the init.sh script (requires parameters for customisation, -h for help)
-	* installs wagtail code and python dependencies
+	* installs wagtail, Django and python dependencies
-3. run the initdb.sh script:
+3. run the initdb.sh script (again, -h for help):
 	* creates the database, role and user
 	* does the initial database migration
 	* creates the Django/Wagtail superuser